 Steel City Academy secures its facility.

-Steel City Academy will open its doors to 7th and 9th graders in August!
+Steel City Academy opened its doors to 7th and 9th graders.

 Katie came to Gary in 2007 as part of the first group of Teach For America teachers to be placed in Northwest Indiana and has never left.
 Katie began as a 7th grade math and science teacher, moved into a Director of Instruction role and eventually served as Assistant Principal at Lighthouse College Prep Academy.
 Currently, Katie works as the Director of School Leadership on the national team for Teach For America.
 She received her B.S. in Psychology and Women’s Studies from Loyola University, Chicago and her Masters of Educational Leadership with a concentration in School Building Leadership from Columbia University in New York.